anyuzer/draft-ra-wiki/performance/resource-hinting.md

 ## Why

-We want Telus websites to load as fast as possible while not being wasteful of end users' time and hardware capabilities.
+We want TELUS websites to load as fast as possible while not being wasteful of end users' time and hardware capabilities.
 Users who have either powerful or weak hardware will both benefit from resource hints as they provide a means to fetch assets asynchronously and cache them quickly, and will facilitate development teams who are strongly encouraged to meet our [performance baseline](./performance-baseline.md).

 ## What